honeycombio/observability-day-workshop/README.md

 `docker-compose up --build`

-## Publishing

-To get new versions of the containers on Dockerhub for caching, log in appropriately.

-`WORKSHOP_VERSION=${IMAGE_VERSION} docker compose build --push`

-... for each $PROGRAMMING_LANGUAGE implemented.

-## structure of the application
+## Structure of the Application

+Check `docker-compose.yaml` to see the different services.

 ### web